dowjones/fiveby/docs/api.md

 Promise Stuff
 -------

-**promise.all** - takes an array of promises and returns a single promise that resolves when every promise in that array does with the values of those promises, think async.parallel
+**promise.all** - takes an array of promises and returns a single promise that resolves when every promise in that array resolves.
+It contains the values of those promises, think async.parallel
 ```javascript
 //if p1 resolves to "one" and p2 resolves to "two"
 Promise.all([p1, p2]).then(function(values) {